 If your child is over the age of 18 at the time of applying and not already in the UK as your dependant, you may still be able to include them in the visa application but this will depend on the individual circumstances.

-Yes, dependants of a Tier 1 Investor visa holder are free to attend nursery, school and/or university in the UK.
+Yes, dependants of an Investor visa holder are free to attend nursery, school and/or university in the UK.

-Your Tier 1 Investor visa will allow you to travel in and out of the UK.
+Your Investor visa will allow you to travel in and out of the UK.

-When applying for the visa initially, or when applying to extend the visa, there is no requirement to intend to live in the UK for a certain length of time or to make the UK your main residence.
+When applying to extend the visa there is no requirement to intend to live in the UK for a certain length of time or to make the UK your main residence.

 However if your intention is to apply for ILR in the future you do need to comply with the maximum absence from the UK requirement (see below).